AlbertoPaz/albertopaz.github.io/about/index.md

 - Recently discovered the field of Deep Learning and NLP.
 Fascinated by all the possible applications.
 - Started a few projects I am going to share here.
-- Never been a good writer in spanish, less in english.
-The NN is going to write the posts
+- The NN is going to write the posts (I have never been a good writer)